Pittsburgh Symphony Orchestra: 2005–2007: Interregnum

-2008 to the present: Manfred Honeck
+2008–present: Manfred Honeck

-In a change of conductor leadership format, returning to the traditional music director hierarchy, the PSO announced on January 24, 2007, that with the 2008–2009 season, the Austrian conductor Manfred Honeck would become the PSO's ninth music director.
-Honeck first conducted the symphony in May 2006, and returned for another guest appearance in November 2006.
+In May 2006, Manfred Honeck first guest-conducted the PSO.
+He returned for another guest appearance in November 2006.
+In January 2007, the PSO announced the appointment of Manfred Honeck as its ninth music director, effective with the 2008–2009 season, in a reversion of conductor leadership format to the traditional music director hierarchy.
 His initial contract was for three years.
 In September 2009, the PSO announced the extension of Honeck's contract to the 2015–2016 season.
 In February 2012, the PSO announced the further extension of Honeck's contract through the 2019–2020 season.
-In June 2007, the orchestra announced the appointment of American conductor Leonard Slatkin as the orchestra's principal guest conductor, as of the 2008–2009 season.
+In June 2007, the orchestra announced the appointment of American conductor Leonard Slatkin as the orchestra's principal guest conductor for the 2008–2009 season.

-Austrian born, Honeck studied music at the Academy of Music in Vienna.
-He performed in various capacities with the Vienna Philharmonic Orchestra—as violinist, violist and guest conductor.
-In addition to his directorship of the Pittsburgh Symphony, Honeck has served as music director of the Swedish Radio Symphony Orchestra and Staatsoper Stuttgart and as guest conductor of the Czech Philharmonic.

 In November 2006, the PSO announced a pledge of $29.5 million from the Richard P. Simmons family as the start of a capital challenge for the orchestra to address long-standing financial concerns.
-In December 2006, the PSO announced the launch of an $80 million capital fund-raising drive, after the initial $29.5-million boost from the Simmons family.
+In December 2006, the PSO announced the launch of an $80 million capital fund-raising drive after the initial $29.5 million boost from the Simmons family.
 In March 2009, the PSO announced the discontinuation of its chamber orchestra series after the 2008–2009 season, along with staff reductions of 9 positions.

-In May 2009, Honeck and the Pittsburgh Symphony embarked on a tour to Asia.
-The first international tour with Honeck as music director marked the Orchestra's debut in Shanghai, China and Kaohsiung, Taiwan, and the Orchestra's first performance in Beijing since 1987.
-In fall 2009, Honeck and the orchestra were invited to close the prestigious Lucerne Festival in Lucerne, Switzerland.
 In September 2009, the Pittsburgh Symphony and Honeck agreed to extend his contract through the 2015–2016 season.
-In 2013, his contract was extended to the 2019–2020 season.

-In May 2010, Honeck and the Pittsburgh Symphony completed a remarkable tour of Europe.
-The 12-concert BNY Mellon 2010 European Tour included concerts at Vienna's famed Musikverein, as well as performances in Switzerland, Germany, Luxembourg, France, Czech Republic, Hungary and Slovenia.
-In September 2010, the Pittsburgh Symphony and Honeck announced the creation of the Victor de Sabata Guest Conductor Chair for conductor Gianandrea Noseda for four years, beginning with the 2010–11 season.

-In August and September 2013, Honeck and the Pittsburgh Symphony Orchestra returned to Europe, this time for a European Festivals tour that included Grafenegg, Lucerne, Beethovenfest in Bonn and several others.
+In February 2012, the PSO announced the further extension of Honeck's contract through the 2019–2020 season.
+In September 2018, the PSO announced the further extension of Honeck's contract through the 2021–2022 season.
+In September 2021, the PSO announced the newest extension of Honeck's contract as music director through the 2027–2028 season.